johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 The `Planet` class contains:
 * A description of the class, including any units used.
 This is important to help developers using this model and for generating documentation.
 * A reference to a "SolarSystem" object.
-The class name is enclosed in double-quotes because we create this class later in the model.
+The class name is enclosed in double quotes because we create this class later in the model.

-Next we define the `SolarSystem` class:
+Next, we define the `SolarSystem` class:

 ```python
 @dataclass